Joan Clos: Scandals

-On February the 4th 2006, a local police was seriously injured during the eviction of an illegal party held in a squatted theatre owned by the Barcelona city council.
+On 4 February 2006, a local police was seriously injured during the eviction of an illegal party held in a squatted theatre owned by the Barcelona city council.
 The initial version of the events given by Joan Clos to the press described the policeman being hit in the head by a flower pot thrown from one of the windows of the theatre and suffering a vertebra fracture as a result.
 This version was later changed to fit the official version given by the police, two of whom were later found to have been tortured the detainees and to have fabricated evidence and lied in court in a different case.

 Five young people were condemned to up to five years in prison solely based on the second version of these events.
 One of the condemned, poet Patricia Heras committed suicide during prison leave.
 These events were later described in detail in the award-winning documentary Ciutat morta.